OurVoiceUSA/HelloVoter/mobile/README.md

     GOOGLE_API_KEY_ANDROID=YOUR_KEY
     EOF

-* The `GOOGLE_API_KEY_` values are credentials created by visiting http://console.developers.google.com/.
-If you plan on releasing this app, or a fork of it yourself, be sure you lock down the API key to the assosiated platform device specified to avoid quota theft.
+* The `GOOGLE_API_KEY_` values are credentials created by visiting http://console.developers.google.com/
 * Without these keys, address searches and geocoding won't function, which limits functionality

 Install https://nodejs.org/en/download/ if you havne't already, and run: